qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

   or *user-defined*.
 A preview of the CRS extent on earth is displayed to help you select the appropriate one.
-  Layers added to the project are translated on-the-fly to this CRS in order to overlay them regardless their original CRS.
+  Layers added to the project are translated on-the-fly to this CRS in order to overlay them regardless of their original CRS.
 Use of units and ellipsoid setting are available and make sense and you can perform calculations accordingly.

 Whenever you select a new CRS for your QGIS project, the measurement units will automatically be